Hooks & Session Intelligence

 Session Close Hook

-When a session ends (via /exit, /clear, or terminal close), the SessionEnd hook:
+When a session ends (via /exit, /clear, or terminal close), the SessionEnd hook runs a 5-phase pipeline:

 Graceful Failure